hypn/docker-node-security-checker/README.md

 # Usage

-Builds and image with "snyk" and "nps", and a "/tmp/scan.sh" script to look for vulnerabilities against "/src/packages.json".
+Builds and image with "snyk" and "nps", and a "/tmp/scan.sh" script to look for vulnerabilities in your node project.
+It expects your code to be mounted at "/src" (see command below) and "node_modules" to already be installed (so consider running "npm install" before running this).

 To start this container:

     docker run -v {node_project_path}:/src node_security_scan

-Additionally environment variables can be passed in

-1. Specify an NPM registry to use (eg: if you're running a private npm registry)

-    -e NPM_REGISTRY="{custom_npm_registry}"

-2. Prevent the suppression of snyk messages (mostly around running the wizard)
+Some snyk messages (mostly around running the wizard) are surpressed, run the above command but setting an env variable:

     -e SNYK_NOISY=true